thosgood/this-weeks-finds/markdown/201-250/week217.md

-I like the quick introductions to "Elliptic curves and elliptic functions", "Elliptic curves and modular functions", "Zeta and L-functions", and "Galois Representations" - they're neither too detailed nor too vague, at least for me.
+I like the quick introductions to "Elliptic curves and elliptic functions", "Elliptic curves and modular functions", "Zeta and
+$L$-functions", and "Galois Representations" - they're neither too detailed nor too vague, at least for me.

 Here's a nice little intro to the Weil Conjectures: